zanderhavgaard/blog-posts/kubecon_europe_2022.md

 I recently had the privilege of attending KubeCon / CloudNativeCon Europe 2022 (from here we'll just call it KubeCon) in Valencia, as well as GitOpsCon, one of the co-located events.

 In this blog post I will outline my takeaways and trends that I have seen at the convention, and in the Cloud Native community.
-These will be presented as a topics, in no particular order, and I will link to relevant talks from KubeCon, so that you can watch them yourself.
+These will be presented as topics, in no particular order, and I will link to relevant talks from KubeCon, so that you can watch them yourself.

 ## Kubernetes is a (Cloud Native) Control Plane